-These seven women will be inducted into the Texas Women's Hall of Fame January 17, 2019 at the Governor's Mansion in Austin, TX.
+These seven women were inducted into the Texas Women's Hall of Fame on January 17, 2019 at the Governor's Mansion in Austin, TX.

 “Never give up.
 Always pursue your dreams.”
 Those are the words of the most-decorated gymnast in American history, the first female African-American all-around world champion and a five-time Olympic medalist—and still counting.
 Simone Biles has shown strength, commitment and perseverance throughout her young life.

 One of the most admired First Ladies of the United States and of Texas, Mrs. Laura Bush is celebrated for her lifetime of distinguished public service.
 Actively involved in issues of national and global concern with an emphasis on education, health care, human rights and the preservation of our nation’s heritage, she has traveled to more than 76 countries, including two historic solo trips to Afghanistan, and has launched groundbreaking education and healthcare programs in the U.S. and abroad.

 She has captivated audiences worldwide for more than six decades, using her melodic voice and magnetic presence to bridge many cultures.
 Born Florencia Bisenta de Casillas Martinez Cardona in El Paso, Vikki Carr signed her first recording contract in 1961 and released her Grammy-nominated hit single, “It Must Be Him.”
 A singer with remarkable technical skill, she gained effusive praise from stars such as Frank Sinatra, Bing Crosby, Ella Fitzgerald and Elvis Presley, and performed for presidents and royalty.